JeromeMaquoi/sentinel-notebook/README.md

 }
 ```

 The line 418 of the source code above calls the method `getUnits`, which corresponds to the third frame: _spoon.[...].jdt.JDTBatchCompiler.getUnits 282_.
-Again, upon reviewing the source code of this method, we can better understand its role.
-Based on the documentation, we have classified this method as a **finder**, as its primary purpose is to search for and return a list of objects.
+Upon reviewing the source code of this method, we can better understand its role.
+We have classified this method as a **finder**, as its primary purpose is to search for and return a list of objects from a data structure.

 ```java
 /** Calls JDT to retrieve the list of compilation unit declarations.